Airline Pet Travel Tips

 How to transport your pet by air

-If you cannot accompany your pet, or they are too large to fly in the cabin, dogs and cats typically are transported as cargo or as accompanied baggage.
+If you cannot accompany your pet, or they are too large to fly in the cabin, dogs and cats typically are transported as manifest cargo or as accompanied baggage.
 Sometimes these terms create a false impression, but both describe humane means of shipping animals.
 What is important to know is that you may only transport your pet as accompanied baggage if you are a passenger traveling on the same flight as your pet.
 If flying cargo, the animal may travel unaccompanied, either through the regular cargo channels or through a especially expedited delivery service that many airlines have developed.
 Many airline cargo departments have specialists in the movement of animals who can assist you with answers to your questions.
 They are trained to handle your pet with care and experience.

 Animals in the cargo systems are transported in the same pressurized holds as those in the checked baggage system.
 Some airlines allow passengers to carry their pets in the cabin of a plane if the animals are capable of fitting under the passenger's seat.
 Carry-on pets are not regulated under the Animal Welfare Act.
 For animals other than dogs or cats, contact the airline for their acceptance policy.
 You can also send us an email at firstname.lastname@example.org or post an inquiry on our pet travel blog.